maheshwaghmare/free-images/README.md

 - Zero configuration
 - Easy search from 1.8+ millions of images.
+- SafeSearch option to get only images suitable for all ages.
 - Direct download into media library.
 - Automatically set the image TITLE tag for SEO purpose.
 - Automatically set the image ALT tag for SEO purpose.